 If you are an adviser and you wish to refer a potential test case see our information on test case referrals.

-When you call or email our advice service for advisers to seek help with your casework, our advisers take notes on the information you give us and record it on our database.
+When you call or email to seek help with your casework, our advisers take notes on the information you give us and record it on our database.
 This is used for training purposes, quality assurance, complaint investigations, to collect the data needed to fulfil our obligations to our funders, and to support our policy work.
 You are informed of this before any data collection occurs.

 Unfortunately, we are unable to offer advice to members of the public.